Q. How close is the Zoo to downtown New Bedford?

 Q. Is there someplace nearby I can eat?

 A. The Bear’s Den Café offers a full lunch & snack menu.
-Please call the Cafe to confirm the Bear’s Den Cafe hours.
 It features a stunning 1,200-square-foot wildlife mural and has a beautiful view overlooking Buttonwood Brook and our deer and bison exhibit.
 Indoor and outdoor seating is available.
+Please be aware that the Cafe hours are reduced in the winter.

 Q. Is the train and carousel operating?

 A. Yes, Emily is still here and is thriving.
-She is joined by Ruth in our Elephant Exhibit.
+Emily is currently 53 years old and the 12th oldest elephant in an AZA accredited zoo.
+She is joined by Ruth, 59 years old, in our newly expanded Asian elephant habitat.

-A: The Buttonwood Park Zoo has an institution collection plan which guides us in our mission and helps determine which animals we exhibit.
+A: The Buttonwood Park Zoo has an Institutional Collection Plan which guides us in our mission and helps determine which animals we exhibit.
 We get many calls about animals needing placement, and are grateful that people consider us to be a good home for their animals!
-Unfortunately, although we may exhibit some of the species people have as pets like turtles, snakes, ducks and other domestic animals, we are not able to house any more.
+Unfortunately, although we may exhibit some of the species people have as pets like turtles, snakes, ducks and other domestic animals, we are not able to accept every animal.
+Please call (508) 991 – 6178 with any animal related inquiries.

-A. Unfortunately, The Buttonwood Park Zoo does not have the staff or resources to provide care and rehabilitation for injured/orphaned wildlife.
+A. Unfortunately, the Buttonwood Park Zoo does not have the staff or resources to provide care and rehabilitation for injured/orphaned wildlife.
 We realize it’s hard to leave an injured or orphaned animal, but that is the best thing to do – let nature take its course.
 If that just isn’t possible, then the next step is to contact a Massachusetts licensed wildlife rehabilitator.
 Three local options in Massachusetts include the Tufts Wildlife Clinic in Grafton, the New England Wildlife Center in South Weymouth and the Cape Wildlife Center in Barnstable.
-You can access the full list of licensed wildlife rehabilatators at http://www.mass.gov/dfwele/dfw/wildlife/rehab/wildlife_rehab_index.htm.
+You can access the full list of licensed wildlife rehabilitators here.